TucoBZ/mvp_xctemplate/README.md

 ## How To: ease way

-The easy way is to thing what interations I will have in my controller and add this to `<ScreenName>Presenter` protocol and what I need to update in my Screen and add to `<ScreenName>View` protocol.
-Build and the compiler will sujest to you that you need to conform to this protocols, than confirm the fix to add the stubs needed.
-After all you just need to set where in view controller you need to inform the presenter a action/view cycle, and in presenter when it is needed to update the view. just remember to set in your view controller the updates needed in `<ScreenName>View` protocol.
+The easy way, is to thing what interations I will have in my controller, and add this to `<ScreenName>Presenter` protocol, and what I need to update in my Screen, and add to `<ScreenName>View` protocol.
+Build it, and the compiler will sujest you that it need to conform to this protocols, than confirm the fix to add the stubs needed.
+After all, you just need to set where in view controller you need to inform the presenter a action/view cycle, and in presenter when it is needed to update the view. just remember to set in your view controller the updates needed in `<ScreenName>View` protocol.

 ## Instalation